Class Visits FAQ

 Does the library have a computer classroom that can be reserved by classes?

 The Tech Loft in the Central Library Youth Wing houses 36 computers for children up to age 17.
-The Tech Loft may be reserved for classes by calling (718) 230-2116 at least two weeks in advance and is available to all schools within Brooklyn.
+The Tech Loft may be reserved for student groups by calling (718) 230-2116 at least two weeks in advance and is available to all schools within Brooklyn.

-How can teachers schedule a visit from the Kidsmobile?
+How can educators schedule a visit from the Kidsmobile?

 Does Central Library's Brooklyn Collection offer tours?